BrittJoy/Week07-BackEnd_SQL1/README.md

-"Updated Repository for Week 8"
+"Updated Repository for Week 9"

-MySQL Week 8 Coding Assignment
+MySQL Week 9 Coding Assignment | Promineo Tech 2024

-In this exercise, you will:

-·Learn how to create an Entity-Relationship Diagram (ERD) in Draw.io with entities and relationship lines.

-·Learn about crows' foot notation and how to apply that knowledge in an Entity Relationship Diagram.

-·Apply your knowledge of DROP TABLE and CREATE TABLE statements to create tables using a MySQL client (DBeaver),
+This exercise covered how to:

+• Write a menu-driven application with correct exception handling.
+• Implement a scanner to gather user input from the console.
+• How to work with BigDecimal objects.
+• Use JDBC to correctly handle resources (Connections and PreparedStatements) ensuring that they are closed properly.
+• Implement JDBC methods to insert a Project object into the project table.